| |

 more people who know about Weebl & Bob the better, in my

-Web cartoons:
+opinion.
+Web cartoons: ascii by

 Roy Cunningham.
 Vile, frequently pornographic, and discontinued,

-but a New Zealander, so allowances must be made.
+but a New Zealander, so allowances must be made.Bruno by

 Christopher Baldwin.
 An eloquent, wordy, obscure strip which has